tdauth/scala-futures-promises/README.md

 The command `sbt clean coverage test coverageReport` generates coverage reports into the directory `target/scala-<scala-version>/scoverage-report`.

 ## Benchmarks
-[scalameter](https://scalameter.github.io/) is a Scala library which allows you to write benchmarks in Scala.
-At the moment, we do only provide benchmarks of our primitive implementations in [benchmarks](./src/main/scala/tdauth/futuresandpromises/benchmarks/Benchmarks.scala).
+We do only provide benchmarks of our primitive implementations in [benchmarks](./src/main/scala/tdauth/futuresandpromises/benchmarks/Benchmarks.scala).

 ## Profiling
 For profiling you can use [VisualVM](https://visualvm.github.io/).